core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Challenge-Response Based Freshness and Replay Window Recovery # {#sec-synch-challenge-response}

-This section describes how a server endpoint can verify freshness of a request by means of a challenge-response exchange with a client, using the Echo Option for CoAP specified in {{Section 2 of RFC9175}}.
+This section describes how a server endpoint can verify freshness of a request by means of a challenge-response exchange with a client using the Echo Option for CoAP specified in {{Section 2 of RFC9175}}.
 The same mechanism, with small alterations, is also used by the server when first processing a request using a Recipient Context whose Replay Window was initialized as invalid.

-If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server proceeds as described below, upon receiving a request from a particular client for the first time.
+If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server proceeds as described below upon receiving a request from a particular client for the first time.

 The server processes the message as described in this document, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with a Group OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The server MUST use its Partial IV when generating the nonce for protecting the response conveying the Echo Option, and MUST include the Partial IV in the response.